 Everyone, meet the prostate!
 Commonly referred to as a gentleman’s G-spot, because of the intense, unique type of climax it may cause, this walnut-sized gland is responsible for producing part of the fluid that makes up semen.

-In this article, we’ll provide a step-by-step guide to find this backdoor wonder, how to bring his body to orgasm and the potential benefits.
+In this article, we’ll provide a step-by-step guide to finding this backdoor wonder, how to bring his body to orgasm, and the potential benefits.

 What is a Prostate orgasm?